-Take me, for example.
-I’ve started apologizing to my yoga teacher when I can’t hold my position in my beginner yoga class.
-This is not good.
+For instance, I have taken to apologizing to my yoga teacher when I cannot maintain the position in my beginner class.
+This is not an ideal situation.

 “By taking responsibility for things that aren’t your fault, you denigrate your self-esteem,” Linda Sapadin, Ph.D., author of Master Your Fears: How to Triumph Over Your Worries and Get on with Your Life ($16, amazon.com), tells Fitness magazine.

 “Women are biologically wired for harmony and nurturing.
 For most women the apology is a way of keeping the peace,” says Judi Clements of Judi Clements Training & Development.
-She cited a study where a group of young girls are offered one pickle.
-Unlike the boys, who each fight to take the pickle themselves, the girls go to great lengths to split the pickle equally.
-Woman would rather do really tough things—like share a single pickle—than make a mistake or upset someone.
+She explained a study in which girls were divided into groups and offered one pickle.
+Unlike the boys, who each fought to take the entire pickle for themselves, the girls went out of their way to make sure that everyone got an equal share.
+Women would rather endure an unpleasant experience—like sharing a single pickle—than make a mistake or upset someone.

 “Men aren’t actively resisting apologizing because they think it will make them appear weak or because they don’t want to take responsibility for their actions,” said study researcher Karina Schumann, a doctoral student in social psychology at the University of Waterloo.
 “It seems to be that when they think they’ve done something wrong they do apologize just as frequently as when women think they’ve done something wrong.
 It’s just that they think they’ve done fewer things wrong.”

-Personally, I think I apologize a lot because it makes me seem polite.
-I may do it in hope that the other person will feel bad and forgive me of this awful thing I did, like spill a little water on the floor or pick up her coffee at Starbucks by accident.
-In certain settings this won’t hurt me, but in the office this can be a bad move.
+To be honest, I apologize a lot because it gives me an air of politeness.
+Usually, I do it intending to make the other person feel bad and forgive me for something smallish I did– like spill water on the floor or accidentally pick up her coffee from Starbucks.
+In some settings, this wouldn’t hurt my image, but in an office setting, this could be harmful to my career.

 “But it seems that if many men are issuing apologies without understanding why, and women are both issuing and demanding apologies with greater frequency, there is an obvious misalignment.
-This can be dangerous, particularly because of the power relations involved in being the apologizer versus the aggrieved,” writes Alison Fairbrother of Politics Daily.
+The act of apologizing can be dangerous, as it creates a power dynamic where the person doing the apologizing is at a disadvantage.